History of the BU International Relations Department

 In 2009, the department undertook a substantial revision of our core MA program, introducing a new two year MA in International Affairs as our flagship degree and transforming the original one-year MA in International Relations into a mid-career program.
 In that same year, we also introduced an innovative MA in Global Development Policy, a joint project of the IR, Geography, and International Health departments.
 Our newest program, which began accepting students in 2011, is an MA in Latin American Studies.

 Students in most of our MA programs are also able to complete a Certificate in African Studies, under the joint direction of the IR Department and the African Studies Center, or a Certificate in Asian Studies, under the joint direction of the Center for the Study of Asia.

 In the time since its founding, the number of faculty in the department has increased to more than thirty.
 Most have International Relations as their sole or primary appointment.
 The IR Department’s course offerings have expanded dramatically.
 We now offer over 100 courses each year, including 60 or more at the graduate level.
 In addition, students have been able to continue to draw from the rich course offerings of other departments and schools, including Anthropology, Communication, Economics, Geography and Environment, History, Law, Management, Political Science, and Sociology.

-The International Relations Department now has one of the largest undergraduate enrollments of any department in the College of Arts and Sciences at BU with over nine hundred students.
+The International Relations Department now has one of the largest undergraduate enrollments of any department in the College of Arts and Sciences at BU.
 It also boasts one of the largest graduate programs, matriculating 50 to 60 students each year.
 The IR Department has developed particular strengths in the areas of security (teaching more courses on intelligence than any other civilian school in the US) and in regional studies of East Asia, Latin America, the Middle East, Russia/Eastern Europe, and Western Europe.